Track-On2: Enhancing Online Point Tracking with Memory: Experiments

 \subsection{Efficiency}

-We report inference speed (frames per second, FPS) and maximum GPU memory usage as a function of inference-time memory size $L_i$ for tracking 64, 256, and 1024 points in~\figref{fig:ablation:efficiency}.
-All results are obtained with uniform grid queries on the first frame, using FP32 on a single NVIDIA A100 GPU.
-Our model can track 64 sparse points at over 35 FPS while using only 0.64 GB of GPU memory.
-With 256 points, it sustains nearly 35 FPS with less than 1 GB memory, even as $L_i$ increases.
-For 1024 points, the maximum memory usage remains only 1.5 GB at $L_i=72$, while keeping FPS above 20.
-Since state-of-the-art accuracy on longer videos is achieved with $L_i=72$, these results demonstrate that our model satisfies real-time criteria at more than 30 FPS in practical configurations.
+We report inference speed (frames per second, FPS) and peak GPU memory usage as a function of the inference-time memory size $L_i$ for tracking 64, 256, and 1024 points in Fig.~\ref{fig:ablation:efficiency}.
+All results are obtained using uniform grid queries initialized on the first frame, evaluated in FP32 on a single NVIDIA A100 GPU.

+For sparse tracking with 64 points, our model operates at over 35 FPS while consuming only 0.37\,GB of GPU memory.
+When tracking 256 points, it maintains close to 35 FPS with less than 0.5\,GB of memory, even as $L_i$ increases.
+For denser tracking with 1024 points, the peak memory usage remains around 1.2\,GB at $L_i{=}72$, while sustaining approximately 20 FPS.
+Since state-of-the-art accuracy on longer videos is achieved with higher memory sizes, these results demonstrate that our model meets real-time requirements for practical sparse-point tracking scenarios while maintaining a low memory footprint.

 This efficiency stems from our frame-by-frame design, which avoids the large memory footprint of offline models, despite lacking parallel frame processing.
 In fact, offline methods such as BootsTAPIR or the video-input variant of CoTracker3 often run out-of-memory on long sequences (even with 48 GB GPUs), whereas our model stays below 2.5 GB usage even when tracking over a thousand points.
 This compact memory footprint also allows Track-On2 to run comfortably on commodity GPUs, making it practical for real-world deployment beyond large-scale servers.